premnath018/login-registration/README.md

 - MySQL database
 - AJAX for API calls

-## 📝 API Documentation

-The project uses AJAX for API calls to interact with the server-side PHP scripts.
-The API documentation is available in the `api-docs.md` file.

 ## 😊 Feedback

 If you have any feedback or suggestions for this project, please feel free to [contact me](mailto:prem185nath@gmail.com).
 I would love to hear from you!